Studying in Bavaria

 Anyhow, some general information can be given.
-With a bachelor degree from India, most universities in Germany will consider you eligible for masters (provided you fulfill their criteria).
+With a bachelor degree from India, most universities in Germany will consider you eligible for masters (provided you fulfil their criteria).
 Some universities will ask for TOEFL/IELTS/GRE/GMAT depending on the course you want to study.

 From the winter semester 2013, Bavarian universities do no longer charge any tuition fees.
 Students only need to pay a small administrative fee.
 This is possible because education is financed by the government.
-For monthly living expenses you need to have approx. 600 - 800 Euros (rent, food, public transport etc), depending on the city you stay in.
+For monthly living expenses, you need to have approx. 600 - 800 Euros (rent, food, public transport etc), depending on the city you stay in.

 There are a number of scholarships for talented international students in Bavaria.
 For further information check out the information on Study in Bavaria's website.

 Only if the course you want to apply for is taught in German.
-Germany offers numerous International Degree Programmes with English as language of instruction.
+Germany offers numerous International Degree Programmes with English as a language of instruction.
 But even though your course might be in English, it is still advisable to learn the local language.
-Not only will you be more integrated in Germany, also it is fun to learn a new language in a country where you can actually practice it daily.
+Not only will you be more integrated in Germany, but also it is fun to learn a new language in a country where you can actually practice it daily.
 So make the best of your stay and learn as much as you can!

 There are the Max Mueller Bhavan Institutes in India, which offer German courses.
 Please check here.